geb/geb/doc/manual/src/chapters/030-navigator.md

     $("form").artist = 2           // second option selected by its value attribute
     $("form").artist = "Ima Robot" // first option selected by its text

+If you attempt to set a select to a value that does not match the value or text of any options, an `IllegalArgumentException` will be thrown.

 #### multiple select

 If the select has the `multiple` attribute it is set with a array or `Collection` of values.
 Any options not in the values are un-selected.
 For example…